pubkey/rxdb/docs-src/rx-storage.md

 ### Electron IpcRenderer & IpcMain

-To use RxDB in [electron](./electron-database.md), it is recommened to run the RxStorage in the main process and the RxDatabase in the renderer processes.
+To use RxDB in [electron](./electron-database.md), it is recommended to run the RxStorage in the main process and the RxDatabase in the renderer processes.
 With the rxdb electron plugin you can create a remote RxStorage and consume it from the renderer process.
 [Read more](./electron.md)

 ## Performance comparison